A Tale of Two Cities: Pessimism and Opportunism in Offline Dynamic Pricing: Models and Assumptions

 This full coverage assumption, also known as the concentrability assumption \citep{antos2008learning,munos2008finite,farahmand2010error}, requires that the offline data-generating process sufficiently covers the whole range of prices that will be deployed by the company.

 \textbf{\textit{Partial coverage}}.
-The partial coverage holds if for any $t$, there exists a finite constant $C$, such that
+The partial coverage holds if there exists a universal constant $C$, such that

-In contrast to the full coverage assumption, the partial coverage assumption only requires the probability ratio between the optimal policy and the behavior policy to be bounded above by some constant, rather than for any policy $\pi$.
+In contrast to the full coverage assumption, the partial coverage assumption only requires the probability ratio between the optimal policy and the behavior policy to be upper bounded, rather than for any policy $\pi$.
 Therefore, the partial coverage assumption is much weaker.

-Under the full coverage assumption and Assumption \ref{assumption:poisson} in our pricing setting, it can be shown that the regret for the greedy approach outlined in Algorithm \ref{alg:greedy} is roughly upper bounded by where $\Pi=\{\pi: \prob_t^{\pi}(a)>0 \implies \prob_t^{\pi^b}(a)>0 \}$.
+Under the full coverage assumption and Assumption \ref{assumption:poisson} in our pricing setting, it can be shown that the regret for the greedy approach outlined in Algorithm \ref{alg:greedy} is roughly upper bounded by where $\Pi=\{\pi: \forall x, a \in \mathcal{A}, \; \prob_t^{\pi}(x,a)>0 \implies \prob_t^{\pi^b}(x,a)>0 \}$.
 Thus, the regret of the greedy method is of order $O_p(\sqrt{\log N/N})$ and vanishes asymptotically.
 Nonetheless, this full coverage assumption is unlikely to hold for the offline data in pricing problem, since the seller would not set an unreasonable price whose expected revenues are obviously suboptimal.

 To relax the stringent full coverage assumption, researchers have recently employed the pessimistic strategy \citep{yu2020mopo,buckman2020importance,jin2021pessimism}.
-It can be shown that under Assumption \ref{assumption:poisson} together with the partial coverage assumption, the regret of the pessimistic approach outlined in Algorithm \ref{alg:babypess} is upper bounded by Therefore, the regret is again of order $O_p(\sqrt{\log N/N})$ and vanishes asymptotically.
+It can be shown that under Assumption \ref{assumption:poisson} together with the partial coverage assumption, the regret of the pessimistic approach outlined in Algorithm \ref{alg:babypess} is upper bounded by up to a constant.
+Therefore, the regret is again of order $O_p(\sqrt{\log N/N})$ and vanishes asymptotically.
 Although the pessimistic approach relaxes the full coverage assumption required by the greedy approach to the partial coverage assumption, such an assumption can still be easily violated because it is rarely the case that the company implemented the optimal pricing strategy in the past/offline data.
-Indeed, if a specific price $a$ is missing, then $\widehat\lambda_t(a)$ as well as $\delta_t(a)$ cannot be constructed, and both greedy and pessimistic methods would not take the action $a$ into account, leading to sub-optimal decision-making when the unobserved price $a$ coincides with the optimal pricing.
+Indeed, if a specific price $a$ is missing, then $\widehat F_t(d|a)$ as well as $\delta_t(a)$ cannot be constructed, and both greedy and pessimistic methods would not take the action $a$ into account, leading to sub-optimal decision-making when the unobserved price $a$ coincides with the optimal pricing.

 In the next section, we address such a challenge using a partial identification framework by leveraging the monotonic effect of the price on demand.